Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science and nature.

 - Unlike insects, spiders have no antennae.

 Arachnids and the Story of Arachne

 The word "arachnid" comes from the Ancient Greek myth about Arachne, a girl who loved to weave and was famous for her skill.
 She boasted that she could create better fabric than Athena, the goddess of wisdom.
 Athena was furious with this claim.

 Athena and Arachne competed in a weaving contest.
 Although Arachne created a beautiful fabric, the fabric created by the goddess was even better.
 Arachne fell into a state of deep despair and no longer wanted to live.
 Out of pity, the goddess turned her into a spider so that she could continue to weave.

-- Spiders have light blue blood.
-Technically, the fluid in the spider's circulatory system is called hemolymph, not blood.
+- The animals also have light blue blood.
+Technically, the fluid in the animal's circulatory system is called hemolymph, not blood.